jackorp/simple-fifo/README.md

 # Installation

-To install ruby-fifo, execute the following command at your terminal:
+To install simple-fifo, execute the following command at your terminal:

-    $ gem install ruby-fifo
+    $ gem install simple-fifo

 Being sure not to include the dollar sign.
 The dollar sign is simply convention for denoting a terminal command.